rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/misc/freeswitch_event_socket_login.md

-## Description

-This module is a login utility to find the password of the FreeSWITCH event socket service by bruteforcing the login interface.
-Note that this service does not require a username to log in; login is done purely via supplying a valid password.

-This service is enabled by default and listens on TCP port 8021 on the local network interface.

 ## Vulnerable Application
 [FreeSWITCH](https://freeswitch.com/) is a free and open-source software defined telecommunications stack for real-time communication, WebRTC, telecommunications, video, and Voice over Internet Protocol.

 The [Event Socket](https://freeswitch.org/confluence/display/FREESWITCH/mod_event_socket) `mod_event_socket` is a TCP based interface to control FreeSWITCH and is enabled by default.

 This module has been tested successfully on FreeSWITCH versions:
 * 1.10.7-release-19-883d2cb662~64bit on Debian 10.11 (buster)

+### Description

+This module is a login utility to find the password of the FreeSWITCH event socket service by bruteforcing the login interface.
+Note that this service does not require a username to log in; login is done purely via supplying a valid password.

+This service is enabled by default and listens on TCP port 8021 on the local network interface.

 Source and Installers:
 * [Source Code Repository](https://github.com/signalwire/freeswitch)